 - Those who chose a longer loan repayment term saw rate reductions averaging 1.36 percentage points, and reduced their student loan payments by $218 a month.

 Borrowers refinancing student loans can reduce both their monthly payment and the total amount repaid when they refinance into a loan with a lower interest rate and a repayment term that’s comparable to their existing loan.

 They can also choose to maximize total savings by refinancing into a loan with a shorter repayment term, or shrink their monthly payment by choosing a loan that stretches their payments out over a longer period of time.

 READY TO START SAVING?

-Credible simplifies student loan refinancing by letting you compare rates from top lenders in minutes.
+Credible simplifies student loan refinancing by letting you compare rates from some of the best student loan refinancing and consolidation companies in minutes.
 Check your rates today to see how much you could save.

 What the numbers say

 - Those focused on reducing their interest rate and repayment term in order to decrease the total amount repaid (group one), and

 - Those who were aiming to reduce their monthly payment by increasing their loan repayment term (group two).